simonesilvestroni/m2m-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

 I didn’t touch forms and comments: that’s because I don’t need to automate any dynamic content.
 I don’t have forms and even if I’ve been planning to ditch Mailchimp and switch to Freelists or manual newsletters, I can easily add a form using Netlify’s functionality[^2], as [Silvia did](https://silviamaggidesign.com/newsletter/).
 I also didn’t want a comment system in the first place, preferring replies via email and W3C‘s [webmentions](https://en.wikipedia.org/wiki/Webmention).

+## Mobile?

+In his analysis, Luke has a detailed chapter about how he [writes on-the-go or on mobile devices](https://www.lkhrs.com/blog/2022/04/easier-static-site-publishing/#mobile-and-away-from-home-publishing).
+Again, I’m not elaborating because I never find myself in such a situation.
+Writing posts is not a urgent activity for me, therefore relying on my computer is enough.
+Had I been forced to, I’d consider two alternatives:

+- Using [micropub](https://micropub.net/) with one of the online clients.
+I have an endpoint, unwisely untested though.
+- Accessing my Github repo and activate [VS Code online](https://code.visualstudio.com/docs/editor/github).

 ## Deployment

 Since the deployment strategy is git-based I don’t think it’s wise to automate this step.
 I’ve been using either the terminal or [Sublime Merge]({{ site.url }}/uses/#git).